 3. Cryotherapy is Safe

 An ice bath is almost impossible to control as there is no way to judge what the exact temperature is, and what the right temperature for your body mass and exercise routine should be, Without having ways to monitor the effect the endured cold is having on your inner system, what your body’s responses are or if you are inflicting damage through persistent cold on one area, you could be over exposing yourself and putting your body in a dangerous situation.
-As the cold has penetrated the skin, it is not a simple warm up process, and will take the body a long time to reheat.
-Cold can tense and stiffen muscles so you will also need to be sure you dry off correctly and completely and fully warm up about 30 to 60 minutes later to avoid any risks.
+As the cold has penetrated the skin, it is not a simple warm up process, and can take the body a long time to reheat.
+Cold can tense and stiffen muscles so you may also need to be sure you dry off correctly and completely and fully warm up about 30 to 60 minutes later to avoid any risks.

 Gloves and slippers are provided to protect exposure to fingers and toes.
 You also get to keep your dignity with a robe, shorts, crop tops or singlets as desired.